Bagram Airfield: Post-American control

+2026 Afghanistan-Pakistan war

+On 1 March 2026, Pakistan's information minister, Attaullah Tarar, stated that 46 locations across Afghanistan had been targeted by air strikes since the start of the Operation Ghazab Lil Haq, including Bagram Airfield.
+Afghan officials claimed they had repelled the aerial attack on Bagram Airfield using ZU-23 anti-aircraft guns, and the airfield suffered no damage.
+However, satellite imagery published by New York Times showed that a hangar and two warehouses at the base had been destroyed.
+Pakistani officials also stated that the air strike on Bagram Airfield had destroyed military supplies and an unknown number of Black Hawks, C-130 and Super Tucanos.

 Camp Vance

 Camp Vance, Afghanistan was the base, 1.4 km from the airfield, established in December 2002 by the United States Department of Defense to headquarter the Combined Joint Special Operations Task Force (CJSOTF).

 The camp was named for Gene Arden Vance Jr., a member of the U.S. Special Forces and a cryptologic linguist who, despite being critically wounded, helped save the lives of two fellow Americans and 18 Afghan soldiers during the hunt for Osama bin Laden in the War in Afghanistan.

 Camp Vance was headquartered by U.S. Special Forces troops whose core tasks included advising the Afghan National Army's special operations forces and local police, training forces associated with the Village Stability Operations (VSO) and counterinsurgency (COIN).
 The camp also housed highly specialized battalion-level task forces built around Army Special Forces, infantry, a Marine special operations battalion, and a Navy SEAL team.